 If you remove, damage or lop a tree without Council's consent, you may be liable for a fine of up to $1.1 million if prosecuted in the Land and Environment Court.

-Where a tree, due to its size, type or prominence, is deemed significant and is recommended for removal by Council's Tree Management Officers it is the policy of Council to notify nearby properties and the ward councillors of its intention in regard to the tree and the reasons for removal.
+Where a tree situated on public land, due to its size, type or prominence, is deemed significant and is recommended for removal by Council's Tree Management Officers it is the policy of Council to notify nearby properties and the ward Councillors of its intention in regard to the tree and the reasons for removal.

 Street Tree Planting